chrbauer/gettext-th/README.md

 See for an example in example/hello.

-To use gettext-th in youp app use it and compile it.
+To use gettext-th in your app use it and compile it.
 It will fail, but it will create the file po/messages.pot.
 Run in the po folder:

 ```sh